Violence should only be depicted in advertising if it is justifiable.

 Community awareness ads

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Domestic violence

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Entertainment

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Weaponry

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Cruelty to animals

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Bullying

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Sex and violence

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Depictions of pain

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Suggestions of violence

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics:

 Other violence

-The Community Panel has found a breach of Section 2.3 (Violence) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.3 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.3 (Violence) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.3 of the Code of Ethics: